CodeXYA/ineuron_assignments/README.md

 # ineuron_assignments
-This is the repository containing assigments from the MLDL Course from iNeuron
+This is the repository containing assigments from the MLDL Course of iNeuron